vivekbhagwat/explore-emulator/README.md

 explore-emulator
 ================

-An emulator of the foursquare explore function (without using the Explore API)
+An emulator of the foursquare explore function (without using the Explore API).
+Group sign-in required.

-secret.txt is a two-line file with the following format:
+secret.py is a python file with definitions for the following variables: client_id client_secret code (from authentication with foursquare) oauth
-  CLIENT ID
-  CLIENT SECRET